wombleton/gitlaw-nz/acts/M/Music Teachers Act 1981.md

 ##### 31 Offences

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $500 who---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $500 who---

     *   (a) supplies any information to the board or Registrar in relation to an application for registration knowing that the information is misleading or incorrect; or

     *   (b) not being currently registered under this Act, uses or causes to be used or exhibited any certificate, words, titles, or initials that might reasonably cause any other person to believe that he is so registered.

+    Section 31: amended, on 1 July 2013, by [section 413][47] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 32 Repeals, consequential amendment, and revocations